aka7880-721/aka7880-721/readme.md

 ## AI Backend Software Engineer | Rust & Python

-AI Backend Software engineer with 9 years of experience building production systems.
+AI Backend Software engineer with 4 years of experience building production systems and 5 years of experience building in university.

 ## Skills